PSEUDO-MERLE (RED-SILVER DAPPLE, BLACK-SILVER DAPPLE) CATS

-Many silvers seem to have some unsilvered patches.
+Many silvers seem to have some unsilvered patches, or patches where there is only a small amount of silver at the base of the hair-shaft.
+On those cats the expression of silver is variable, with a patchwork of light smoke and dark smoke areas.
 This could be due to polygene influences or even an unstable mutation that reverts during cell division i.e. a somatic mutation.
 For example, in e/e yellow/white dogs, these should have no black at all but often have scattered black hairs or small black patches.

 Could white spotting increase the likelihood of merle effect, for example could it cause the coloured patches to clump and scatter as it does in calico cats?
 Or is it an optical illusion because the silver undercoat and white patches are hard for the human eye to easily distinguish?
 In tortie smokes, the red seems to be more affected that the black by the merle effect and this suggests that phaeomelanin deposition is more affected than eumelanin deposition (in the same way that the non-agouti gene does not completely eradicate striping in “self red” cats).
 Where some red appears lighter and some is darker, perhaps the theorised “chaos” and “confusion” polygenes are involved and disharmonize uniformity of hair ticking and clarity of tabby markings.